csmith/contempt/README.md

 Returns the latest semver tag of the given repository.
 The "prefixed" variant will discard the given prefix from tag names before comparing them using semver.

+Use the `-git-tag-user` and `-git-tag-pass` flags if authentication is required.

 ### Git tag

 ```gotemplate